Eunggseo/big_data_team1/README.md

 ---

+## Future Enhancements

+- The current demonstration uses the `discharge.csv` component of the MIMIC dataset.
+The data source can be adapted to other note files or datasets by updating the `DATA_PATH` variable in the `.env` configuration.

+- Additional tuning of retrieval and generation hyperparameters in `config.py` (for example chunk size, retrieval depth, reranking thresholds, and context limits) may further improve system performance.

+- The codebase includes a query rewriting component within the LangGraph workflow.
+It is currently disabled because, in clinical settings, aggressive rewriting may omit important nuances from the original query.
+Future work may revisit this with stronger safeguards.

+- The current cache implementation uses exact query string matching.
+Future versions could improve efficiency through semantic or similarity-based caching.

+- Prompt engineering for both LLM layers (the query parser and clinical answer generator) can be further improved through techniques such as few-shot prompting, stronger guardrails, and more structured negative prompting.

+---

 ## License

 This repository is intended for academic use as part of the Big Data Analytics course project.
-If released publicly beyond the course context, the team should add an explicit open-source license such as MIT or Apache 2.0.
+For reuse beyond coursework, please contact the project team.

 ---